LIRR Paperwork

 I’ve come upon similar items from the late 19th and very early 20th century that seem to have been personally issued by train crews to assist them in their daily routine.
 Sort of like having a desk job and you like to cradle the phone on your shoulder, but the company won’t spring for any shoulder rests, so you go and buy your own for your own use and comfort.

 Another example was a document from 1909 that had a rubber stamp imprint affixed that read “Conductor Noe, Train 60.”
-(And, as an aside, conductor Noe’s first initial was “O.” I kid you not.)
+(And, as an aside, Conductor Noe’s first initial was “O.” I kid you not.)

 Obviously, this conductor held his run for a goodly period of time that he would bother to have his own stamp made with the train number and he had no threat of someone taking train 60 from him.
 Thus . . . the rubber stamp allowed him to just smack his documents rather than handwrite every one.
+Certainly not LIRR issued.

 It appears that the Conductor with the seat check (above) devised a system of keeping track of his ticket collections from his passengers, by having his own seat checks printed.
 It was definitely a privately-printed item.
 The back has a train schedule thereon, but also has an advertisement for a local theatre in NYC.